kent37/Poker/README.md

 ## Installation

-Poker is an R package and requires [R 3.5.0](https://www.r-project.org/).
+Poker is an R package and requires [R 3.4 or greater](https://www.r-project.org/).

 Install Poker from [GitHub](https://github.com/) with: